emilyvertosick/Statistics-Course/docs/09-answers.md

-This gives a p value of 0.14 (incidentally, don't say "p > 0.05" or "p=0.1399", which are under- and over-precise, respectively).
-Given a p value greater than 5%, we would say that we found no evidence that the treatment was effective.
+This gives a p-value of 0.14 (incidentally, don't say "p > 0.05" or "p=0.1399", which are under- and over-precise, respectively).
+Given a p-value greater than 5%, we would say that we found no evidence that the treatment was effective.
 But is this really the case?
 Look at the read out from the t-test again, particularly the means for each group and the difference.
 The improvements in the treatment group was about 50% greater than in controls.
 The 95% confidence interval for the difference includes a possible 17 point improvement on physiotherapy, more than twice that of controls.
 So physiotherapy might well be a clinically important treatment in this population, even if we failed to prove it was better than control in this trial.
-Whatever your conclusion, don’t just report the p value: report the means and standard deviations in each group separately plus the difference between means and a 95% confidence interval.
+Whatever your conclusion, don’t just report the p-value: report the means and standard deviations in each group separately plus the difference between means and a 95% confidence interval.
 If I was writing this up for a journal, I might say:

 <div class="quote-container">